Sunday, November 29, 2009

 The sun was out all weekend.
 And that extra hour of sleep always comes at the right time, doesn't it?
 The year we got married, the time change happened the day after our wedding.

-And today is the last day of El Dia de los Muertos.
-At the boys' school, where Spanish is taught, this holiday is celebrated.
-The older students cut out the papel picado (top photo below).
+At the boys' school, El Dia de los Muertos is celebrated.
+The older students cut out the papel picado (photos below).

 I hope your November is off to a good start.